 At Drugstore it's the meat in the burger that is celebrated - with Wagyu all the way.
 Other burger joints celebrate some other aspects of the burger but to have such high quality meat in the burger is an absolute winner.

 As the restaurant is related to the sensational Steer Bar and Grill, one of the best steakhouses in Melbourne, Drugstore is supplied with top grade Wagyu for the burgers.
 The big deal is the Blackmore wagyu, one of only two venues in Melbourne that supplies this high grade Wagyu.

 The key is that the burger meat is cooked to medium and not overcooked.
 There are plenty of places that overcook a meat patty.
 At Drugstore the patty is juicy.

-The Mr. Mitagi is one of their most popular burgers and is a magnificent burger, with blackmore full blood wagyu, teriyaki, wasabi kewpie daicon and chips.
+Grain Fed Wagyu Beef Burger is a magnificent burger, with Blackmore full blood wagyu, onion jam, vintage cheddar, tomato relish and rocket.
 A good size burger and gourmet all the way.
 100% wagyu.
 Intense beef flavour.